Lightweight Improved Residual Network for Efficient Inverse Tone Mapping: Experiments

 \textbf{1) How to extract the intermediate feature $F_1$ in our IRB}?
 The IRB in our IRNet is modified from the residual block (RB).
 To validate the effectiveness of our IRB, we first evaluate our IRNet by replacing the IRB blocks by the RB blocks (using LeakyReLU instead of ReLU for fair comparison).
 The results listed in the first two rows of Table \ref{tab:IRB importance} show that our IRNet with the IRB block achieves much better performance than our IRNet with the original RB block.

 Besides, we design several variants of our IRB block (``IRB'') and study how they influence our IRNet on ITM.
 We first remove the intermediate feature $F_1$ to verify its importance in our IRB, which is denoted as ``IRB w/o $F_1$''.
 Then we study where to extract the intermediate feature $F_1$, which can be put before the first convolution layer (take $F_1$ as $F_{in}$), after the activation layer (our IRB), before the addition operation (take $F_1$ as $F_2$).
-The results are summarized in Table \ref{tab:IRB importance}.
-One can see that our IRNet with the original IRB achieves the best PSNR and SSIM results.
-By removing the feature $F_1$, the variant of our IRNet achieves clear drop on PSNR and SSIM, but similar LPIPS and HDR-VDP3 results.
-If we use the input feature $F_{in}$ of IRB or the feature after the second convolution layer $F_2$ as the intermediate feature $F_{in}$, the variants of our IRNet suffer from clear drop on PSNR, but with a little difference on SSIM and LPIPS.
-All these results validate the effectiveness of utilizing the feature after the activation function as the intermediate feature for our IRB to achieve promising ITM performance.
+The results on three test sets are summarized in Table \ref{tab:IRB importance}.
+One can see that our IRNet with the original IRB achieves the best PSNR results on all test sets.
+By removing the feature $F_1$, the variant of our IRNet achieves a clear drop on PSNR results, while the SSIM and LPIPS results drop on some test sets.
+If we use the input feature $F_{in}$ of IRB or the feature after the second convolution layer $F_2$ as the intermediate feature $F_{in}$, the variants of our IRNet achieve lower PSNR results, with slight difference on SSIM, LPIPS and HDR-VDP3.
+All these results validate the effectiveness of utilizing the intermediate feature $F_1$ after LeakyReLU as the intermediate feature of our IRB for promising ITM.

 \textbf{2) How does the number of IRB blocks affect our IRNet}?
 In our IRNet, we use two IRB blocks for ITM and five IRB blocks for joint SR-ITM.
 Here, we vary the number of IRB blocks to study how it influences our IRNet.
 The results are listed in Tables \ref{tab:IRBs} and \ref{tab:SRITM}, respectively.
-It can be seen that our IRNet achieves promising performance with 1$\sim$4 IRB blocks on SSIM, LPIPS, and HDR-VDP3.
-Our IRNet with two IRB blocks achieves the best PSNR results among all choices.
+It can be seen that our IRNet achieves promising performance with 1$\sim$4 IRB blocks on all metrics.
+Our IRNet with two IRB blocks achieves the best PSNR and HDR-VDP3 results among all choices.
 Similarly, our IRNet with five IRB blocks achieves the best PSNR and SSIM results on joint SR-ITM, while that with six IRB blocks achieves the best LPIPS and HDR-VDP3 results.
 To reduce the parameter amounts, we use two and five IRB blocks in our IRNet for ITM and joint SR-ITM, respectively.